 Once you know what type of tariff you need, it’s time to get some quotes and compare them.
 Before you start, it’s best to get an up-to-date meter reading so you can get the most accurate quotes.

 Whatever you do, don’t make your decision based on the annual estimate alone.
 When giving you an annual estimate, different suppliers may include or exclude different costs.
-The real trick is to compare like-for-like.
-To do this, here are three cost areas you'll want to compare.
+The real trick is to compare small business energy prices like-for-like.
+To do this, here are three cost areas you'll want to look at.

 Ensure that fixed really is fixed – check the flexibility of the non-energy costs (sometimes called pass through costs) such as Feed in Tariff Levy (FiT) or Capacity Market charges